Skip to main content

 Diet & Exercise

 In the case of lipomas, a healthier diet, alongside exercise, may be one of the keys to preventing their development in the first place.
 Dog’s with a little extra meat on their bones (aka overweight) have been found to be more likely to develop these fatty tumors.
 Carefully-portioned meals are a great strategy to prevent unintended weight gain.
+Losing excess weight could help naturally shrink lipomas in dogs, but they might not completely go away.

-Several nutrients have also been anecdotally suggested to prevent lipomas including vitamin C, vitamin B-12, chromium and L-carnitine, and are sometimes recommended as nutritional supplements in addition to a balanced diet but scientific study is needed.
+Several nutrients have also been anecdotally suggested to prevent lipomas in dogs, including vitamin C, vitamin B-12, chromium and L-carnitine, and are sometimes recommended as nutritional supplements in addition to a balanced diet but scientific study is needed.
 Not to mention, eating a clean, fresh diet free of preservatives certainly never hurts with maintaining overall health.

 Conscious Consumption